Lessons not learnt at the WTO

 As events in recent weeks have shown, feelings run strong in all countries on this issue.
 After more than 18 months of negotiations, countries are not very close to taking a final decision.
 If evolving a consensus on the agenda for negotiations is proving so difficult, one can visualise how difficult it will be to reach a final agreement.

-First, the protests in Seattle made the organisation and its members realise that they had to give answers to the people on the streets, whatever they may have felt about the questions.
-Second, the collapse of the Seattle talks demonstrated to the major trade powers that they could no longer push through a WTO agenda at their will and on their own.
+Firstly, the protests in Seattle made the organisation and its Members realise that they had to give answers to the people on the streets, whatever they may have felt about the questions.
+Secondly, the collapse of the Seattle talks demonstrated to the major trade powers that they could no longer push through a WTO agenda at their will and on their own.

 Just two examples will illustrate why things have not changed.

 One is in dealing with the specific demands of a large group of developing countries.
-It became a mantra soon after the Seattle meetings that the “implementation concerns” of the developing countries, a set of demands to correct the shortcomings in the existing WTO agreements, would receive priority as a part of confidence building measures.
+It became a mantra soon after the Seattle meeting that the ‘implementation concerns’ of the developing countries, a set of demands to correct the shortcomings in the existing WTO agreements, would receive priority as a part of confidence-building measures.

-As WTO officials never tire of saying, more time has been spent discussing implementation than anything else in the past 18 months and efforts have been made to consult all Governments.
+As WTO officials never tire of saying, more time has been spent discussing implementation than anything else in the past 18 months and efforts have been made to consult all governments.
 But the end result has been that the confidence-building measures have not delivered.
-Settlement of these issues, if at all they are to happen, is now going to be postponed beyond Doha and may even be made hostage to the launch of a new round.
+Settlement of these issues, if at all it is to happen, is now going to be postponed beyond Doha and may even be made hostage to the launch of a new round.

-Snide remarks are occasionally made of countries representing 90 per cent of world trade wanting new trade talks.
+Snide remarks are occasionally made of countries representing 90% of world trade wanting new trade talks.
 That is, insignificant trading powers such as India are holding up a grand vision.
-(Population and not the share in world trade counts only when the argument has to be made by the WTO that the members of the organisation are democratically-elected Governments of more than 4 billion people.)
+(Population, and not the share in world trade, counts only when the argument has to be made by the WTO that the members of the organisation are democratically-elected governments of more than four billion people.)

-This anxiety to launch a new round of trade negotiations and the manner in which the proposed agenda is being formulated will have their own consequences.
-At present, there is a more than 50 per cent chance that all the WTO members will agree in Doha - a considerable number resentfully - to begin new negotiations.
+This anxiety to launch a new round and the manner in which the proposed agenda is being formulated will have their own consequences.
+At present, there is a more than 50% chance that all the WTO Members will agree in Doha - a considerable number resentfully - to begin new negotiations.
 The bigger question is how narrow or how broad the agenda should be.
-If the current impasse is not broken by the time of the ministerial conference, countries may well agree on a general political declaration announcing the launch of a new round without specifying the agenda.
+If the current impasse is not broken by the time of the Ministerial Conference, countries may well agree on a general political declaration announcing the launch of a new round without specifying the agenda.

-(*Mr. Rammanohar Reddy is the Deputy Editor of The Hindu (www.hinduonnet.com), and was at Seattle, and more recently at Geneva, for the ‘reality check’ at the informal General Council meeting of the WTO end July.
-He wrote the above opinion piece in The Hindu of 4 August, from where it is reproduced with acknowledgement and permission.) – SUNS4951
+C Rammanohar Reddy is the Deputy Editor of The Hindu (www.hinduonnet.com).
+He wrote the above opinion piece in The Hindu of 4 August 2001, from which it was reproduced in the South-North Development Monitor (SUNS Š issue no. 4951) with acknowledgement and permission.